Governor of Jakarta: Dutch Mayors of Jakarta/Batavia (1946–1950)

 Following the Dutch return to Jakarta in early 1946, the Dutch civil administration, NICA, appointed the Archibald Bogaardt as the acting mayor of Batavia.
 Bogaardt had been the mayor of Batavia previously in 1941, and lost his power to the Japanese in 1942.
 The Dutch appointed Bogaardt in a shadow government and referred the de facto major, Suwiryo, as republikeinse burgemeester.
 Bogaardt's successor, E. M. Stok, finally gained de facto control after the Dutch occupied the city in Operation Product on 21 July 1947.

 There were four mayors of the city during this period, but only one was recognized as a definitive mayor, while the rest was referred as waarnemend burgemeester (acting mayor).

 Governor of the Federal Region of Batavia (1948–1950)

 The formation of the Federal Region of Batavia was announced with the Staatsblad No. 63 in June 1948.
 The federal region was given an autonomous status in the territory of the State of Pasundan.
 The governor of the region, Hilman Djajadiningrat, was appointed on 2 November 1948.

 Mayors of Djakarta (1950–1958)

 After the return of Jakarta to Indonesia, the Federal Territory of Batavia was abolished.
 Hilman Djajadiningrat, the former governor, and Sastromoeljono, the former mayor, handed over their mandate to Suwiryo on 30 March 1950.

 Governors of Djakarta/Jakarta

+Acting governor

+In a stack of governments, a regional head who submits for leave, temporarily resigns, and left office from his position to the central government, then the Minister of Home Affairs prepares his successor who is a bureaucrat in the local government or even a Vice Governor, including when the position of governor is in transition.
+The following is a list of temporary replacements for the post of Governor of Jakarta.